Cold weather shouldn’t be taken as an excuse to pack away the mower.

 Don’t go too low

-Set your lawnmower to a higher cutting height, like we’d suggest in the summer months too, to avoid cutting the grass too short.
-In winter, the shorter daylight hours grant the lawn less time to photosynthesise, by cutting the lawn too short you decrease each blade of grass’ surface area which in turn reduces its ability to grow and nourish itself.
+Set your lawnmower to a higher cutting height, as we’d suggest in the summer months too, to avoid cutting the grass too short.
+In winter, the shorter daylight hours grant the lawn less time to photosynthesise; by cutting the lawn too short you decrease each blade of grass’ surface area which in turn reduces its ability to grow and nourish itself.

-Sometimes mulching in the summer can be a good way to feed your lawn with nutrients however over the winter be sure to collect all of the cuttings.
-Not only can clippings block sunlight from reaching the lawn.
-If these clumps of dead grass stay wet for too long sat on your lawn, they can provide the perfect habitat for certain funguses such as Snow Mould to grow.
+Sometimes mulching in the summer can be a good way to feed your lawn with nutrients.
+However, over the winter be sure to collect all of the cuttings.
+Not only can clippings block sunlight from reaching the lawn, if these clumps of dead grass stay wet for too long sat on your lawn, they can provide the perfect habitat for certain fungi, such as snow mould, to grow.